ntnu-2023-bcs-bidata-bprog-g3/license-file-signing/initializationGuide.md

     openssl x509 -in rootcert.crt \
                  -pubkey -noout > rootpub.pem
     ```
-3. The private key (rootkey.pem) is kept in a secure place, the certificate (rootcert.crt) is distributed to the license file aggregator (follow steps below), and the public key (pubkey.pem) is distributed to the network management system (follow steps below).
+3. The private key (rootkey.pem) is kept in a secure place, the certificate (rootcert.crt) is distributed to the license file aggregator (follow steps below), and the public key (rootpub.pem) is distributed to the network management system (follow steps below).
 These are being used to cerify the origin of license signatures at a later time.
-4. Update the NMS source code file named "CustomerConstants.java", and replace the current root public key with the updated one, with the exact format.
+4. Update the NMS source code file named "CustomerConstants.java" located in `src/main/java/no/ntnu/nms/CustomerConstants.java`, and replace the current root public key with the updated one, in the exact same format.

 ## Network Management System Intermediate Key Pair